jainam12345/alx-low_level_programming/0x00-hello_world/README.md

 1-compiler - Script that only performs compiling 2-assembler - Script to only assemble code
-3-name - Script to compile and generate an executable file
+3-name - Script to compile and generate an executable file 4-puts.c - c program to print single line using puts